Yan-Oliveira/doc-fao/content/credit-card-filter/agent.rst

 Credit Card Warning Message
 ---------------------------

+It is possible to display a warning message next to the credit card number.

+To use this feature:

 1. Make sure that setting ``OTRSCreditCardFilter::ActiveMaskEnabled`` is not enabled.
 2. Make sure that setting ``OTRSCreditCardFilter::WarningTextEnabled`` is enabled.